-We process personal data to enable us to carry out our work as insolvency practitioners which includes processing data that was held by companies/individuals before our appointment together with data collected during an insolvency procedure or a fixed charge receivership.
+We process personal data to enable us to carry out our work as insolvency practitioners which includes processing data that was held by companies and individuals before our appointment, together with data collected during an insolvency procedure or a fixed charge receivership.
 Our legal obligation to process personal data arises from work we are required to carry out under insolvency and other related legislation.

-Insolvency practitioners are controllers of personal data in so far as defined by Data Protection Legislation.
-We act as a processor acting on the explicit instructions from such insolvency practitioners about personal data in relation to an insolvency procedure or fixed charge receivership.
+As appointees of a court, licensed insolvency practitioners are defined in data protection legislation as controllers of personal data.
+Azets Holdings Limited functions as an agent acting on the explicit instructions from such licensed insolvency practitioners about personal data in relation to an insolvency procedure or fixed charge receivership.

 Personal data are kept secure and processed only for matters relating to the insolvency procedure being dealt with.

 13.2 Personal data processed in the insolvency and restructuring practice